Arrest warrant issued in Japan for Carlos Ghosn's wife

 The shock arrest of the leading executive rocked the auto industry, where he was once a leading figure credited with turning around Nissan.
 Ghosn alleges the case against him was manufactured by disgruntled Nissan executives and Japanese officials opposed to his plans to more closely integrate the firm with Renault.

-He is due to give a press conference in Beirut on Wednesday, and has told Fox Business that he has "actual evidence" that will prove the charges were a plot against him.
-(AFP) SCY
+He is due to give a press conference in Beirut on Wednesday and has told Fox Business that he has "actual evidence" that will prove the charges were a plot against him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)